Mehdierli/ProgrammingNotes/Angular.md

 * It's how you update application state from user action.

 ## What are pipes?
+* pipes to transform data before it is displayed
 * Pipes are simple functions that accept an input value and return a transformed value
 * impure pipe
     + Angular executes an impure pipe during every component change detection cycle